vhl/css-style-guide/README.md

 * Feature stylesheets should NOT be included in the main stylesheet; instead, add a stylesheet `<link>` (or a Rails `stylesheet_link_tag`) only to the views that need them.

 * Feature style classnames adhere to the same guidelines as any others, just make sure to NEVER give a feature class the same name as a library class.
+  * The practice of using `f-` to prefix feature styles has been deprecated.
+Use `c-` or whatever prefix is applicable.

+* Adding a modifier to a class that exists in the library is encouraged: e.g., if `c-module` exists in the library, you can add a style in your "Gradebook v2" feature that defines `c-module--gradebook`, provided that class does not already exist in the library.